 Select the ArtMesh you want to include and create a deformer.
-Warp deformers are used in XY.
+Warp deformers are used for XY.

-The number of bezier divisions is recommended to be 2 x 3 for long verticals, 3 x 2 for wide widths, and 2 x 2 or 3 x 3 for equal aspect ratios, using these four basic ways.
+The number of Bezier divisions is recommended to be 2 x 3 for vertically long parts, 3 x 2 for horizontally long parts, and 2 x 2 or 3 x 3 for equal aspect ratios; typically, these are the 4 setups that are used.

-If you wish to change the number of bezier divisions, you can do so from the inspector palette.
+If you want to change the number of Bezier divisions, you can do so from the inspector palette.

-You can increase or decrease the value here, or change it at will.
+You can freely increase or decrease the value here.

-From the parts palette, it is easier to create a deformer by locking the parts that are not selected.
+It is easier to create a deformer by locking the parts that are not selected from the Parts palette.

-The eyes are made deformers separately for the left and right eye.
+Make individual deformers for the left eye and right eye.

-Select the lashes, eyeballs, and whites of one eye together.
+Select the eyelashes, eyeball, and white eye of one eye together.

-You can select from the parts palette, but if you have locked all the parts except the eyes, you can select them all together by dragging them on the canvas.
+You can select them from the Parts palette, but if you have locked all the parts except the eyes, you can select them all at once by dragging over them on the canvas.

-Since we want to adjust the deformation during XY more finely than other parts, we make the Bezier with a 3 x 3 number of divisions.
+To adjust the deformation for XY more finely than other parts, make the number of Bezier divisions 3 x 3.

-If you want to adjust the size of the deformer, you can hold down Ctrl and transform the bounding box to adjust the size without transforming the contents.
+If you want to adjust the size of the deformer, you can hold down Ctrl and transform the bounding box to adjust the size without transforming the selected parts.